List of songs written by IU

 South Korean singer-songwriter IU (Lee Ji-eun) has written over seventy songs, mostly for her own musical career, but also for other performers and for several soundtrack albums.
 She debuted in September 2008 with the single "Lost Child" and subsequently released the extended play (EP) Lost and Found.
 The EP was completely written by Choi Gap-won.

 The first song credited to IU was "Alone in the Room", a song from her third extended play, Real, released in 2010.
 With the release of her second studio album, Last Fantasy (2011), she started to take more creative control over the music, writing six of the thirteen total tracks.
 The following studio album, Modern Times (2013), and its rerelease, Modern Times – Epilogue (2013), were also mostly written by IU and South Korean lyricist Kim Eana, who previously wrote multiple tracks on Last Fantasy.
 In her subsequent release, Chat-Shire (2015) IU asserted greater creative control on the album, writing the lyrics for all seven tracks (as well as the physical album's two bonus tracks) and composing the music for five tracks either individually or collaboratively.
 She was also credited as the album's executive producer.
 For the release of Palette (2017), IU served as the primary lyricist and executive producer on almost all tracks, except 'Love Alone' which was written and composed by Lee Byung-woo.
 Her fifth extended play, Love Poem, was entirely written by her, with two tracks— "The Visitor" and "Blueming", being produced by her.
-IU wrote and performed multiple songs for various South Korean films and television series, including The Producers, My Mister, Bel Ami and Hotel Del Luna.
+IU wrote lyrics to all the tracks on her fifth studio album, Lilac.
+Additionally, she helped compose two of the album's singles, "Coin" and "Celebrity".
+In 2021, she also released the album Pieces consisting of five acoustic and orchestral songs, entirely in Korean, written, composed, arranged and produced by IU over the years.
+The lyrics on her sixth EP The Winning were entirely self written, and she received composition credits on the track "Holssi".
+IU wrote and performed multiple songs for various South Korean films and television series, including The Greatest Love, Bel Ami, The Producers, My Mister, and Hotel Del Luna.

-IU has received several accolades for her songwriting, including the Lyricist of the Year award at the 2018 Gaon Chart Music Awards and "Best Songwriter" award at the Melon Music Awards in 2017 and 2021.
+IU has received several accolades for her songwriting, including the Lyricist of the Year award at the Gaon Chart Music Awards in 2018, 2021, and 2022 and "Best Songwriter" award at the Melon Music Awards in 2017 and 2021.
 Nineteen of the tracks written by the singer have been released as singles, with fifteen of those reaching the top of the Gaon Digital Chart, including "Through the Night", the third best-selling single in South Korea with seven million sales.